+MHFG, MHBK, MHTB and MHSC have stock options, in the form of stock acquisition rights, for directors (excluding the outside directors) and executive officers of the respective companies (hereinafter referred to collectively as the "Directors").
+In this plan ("the MHFG Group's Stock Plan"), 100 shares of MHFG common stock shall be issued or transferred upon exercise of each of the stock acquisition rights.
+The exercise price is 1 yen per share.
+The contractual term of the stock acquisition rights is 20 years.
+A holder may exercise the stock acquisition rights only after the date on which such holder loses the status as a Director of MHFG, MHBK, MHTB or MHSC.
+In May 2015, the MHFG Group discontinued the stock option program.
+Thereafter, the MHFG Group has not issued any new stock options.
 MHFG, MHBK, MHTB and MHSC have a responsibility-based stock compensation program for Directors ("Stock Compensation I") and a performance-based stock compensation program for Directors ("Stock Compensation II").
 MHFG and certain consolidated subsidiaries introduced both responsibility-based and performance-based stock compensation program for Operating Officers ("Stock Benefit") in July 2021.
 For these programs, the stock-based compensation cost is determined based on the fair value of MHFG's common stock as of grant date.
-The liability related to the cash-based compensation I, as the program is effectively vested on the grant date, the stock-based compensation cost is recognized on the grant date.
-For Stock Compensation II, the stock-based compensation cost are recognized evenly over the graded-vesting period, which is three years.
+The liability related to the cash-based compensation cost is remeasured at each reporting date based on the fair value of MHFG's common stock.
+For Stock Compensation I, as the program is effectively vested on the grant date, the stock-based compensation cost is recognized on the grant date.
+For Stock Compensation II, the stock-based compensation costs are recognized evenly over the graded-vesting period, which is three years.
 For Stock Benefit, the stock-based compensation costs are recognized evenly over the vesting period, which is one year.
+Those Stock options and Stock Compensation plans did not have a material impact on the MHFG Group's consolidated results of operations or financial condition.